JeremyVun1/Calculator-Interpreter/readme.md

 ```

 ## Lexer
-parse text string into an AST.
-Longest standing rule match applies, conflicts resolve to the rule that is added last
+parse text string into an AST according to custom syntax rules.
+Longest standing rule match applies, conflicts resolve to the rule that is added last in the rule list
 ```
 rules = [
     NumberRule(),